Henry Kessler (soccer): New England Revolution

+St. Louis City SC

+On August 3, 2024, Kessler was traded to St. Louis City SC, in exchange for Tim Parker plus $600,000 in General Allocation Money.
+Kessler scored his first goal for St. Louis on September 7, against his former club, New England.

 International career

 Kessler was named to the final 20-player United States U23 roster for the 2020 CONCACAF Men's Olympic Qualifying Championship in March 2021.
 He was previously eligible for the Republic of Ireland national team with his mother being an Irish citizen.

 Kessler was added to the United States national team for the quarterfinal round of the 2021 Gold Cup, pending CONCACAF approval, replacing an injured Walker Zimmerman.
 Kessler was cap-tied to the United States by making his senior debut as an extra-time substitute to close out their 2021 CONCACAF Gold Cup Final victory over Mexico.